 2 x Steel or aluminum rod d4 x l166 with M4 x l15 thread at one end

-1 x Steel or aluminum rod d4 x l14 with snap ring notches at a distance of 8 mm
+1 x Steel or aluminum rod d4 x l14 with a snap ring notch

 1 x Steel or aluminum rod d4 x l12